Bellbird Park

 The level of general health in Bellbird Park is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Bellbird Park shows healthier-than-average outcomes with lower prevalence of common health conditions among its general population compared to national averages but higher in older, at-risk cohorts.
-Approximately 48% (~5,107 people) have private health cover, lower than Greater Brisbane's 50.3%.
-Nationally, it stands at 55.3%.
+Bellbird Park exhibits above-average health outcomes with a low prevalence of common health conditions among its general population.
+However, older and at-risk cohorts show higher rates compared to national averages.
+Approximately 48% (~5,109 people) have private health cover, which is lower than Greater Brisbane's 50.3%.

-Mental health issues and asthma are the most common conditions, affecting 9.6% and 8.7% respectively, while 71.1% report being free of medical ailments, slightly below Greater Brisbane's 72.4%.
-The area has 9.6% (1,022 people) aged 65 and over, requiring more attention than the broader population.
+Nationally, the average is 55.3%.
+Mental health issues and asthma are the most common medical conditions, affecting 9.6% and 8.7% of residents respectively.
+About 71.1% report being completely free from medical ailments, compared to Greater Brisbane's 72.4%.
+The area has a population of 10.5% aged 65 and over (1,022 people), requiring more attention than the broader population.

 Frequently Asked Questions - Health